taliajmallo/rpgs/campaigns/In_The_Pines/charsheet.md

 - Concept: Forgotten Girl in a Horror Story
 - Paradigm: All the World's a Stage
 - Practice: Faith in Genre
-- Instruments: [Thought_Forms] primary instrument
+- Instruments: [Prayers/Invocations] primary instrument
-  - Prayers and Invocations
+  - Thought Forms
   - Offerings and Sacrifice
   - Ordeals and Exertions
   - Blessings and Curses